The Art of Deception

 The Art of Deception is a book by Kevin Mitnick that covers the art of social engineering.
 Part of the book is composed of real stories and examples of how social engineering can be combined with hacking.
 All, or nearly all, of the examples, are fictional but quite plausible.
 They expose the ease with which a skilled social engineer can subvert many rules most people take for granted.
 A few examples:

 A person gets out of a speeding ticket by fooling the police into revealing a time when the arresting officer will be out of town and then requesting a court date coinciding with that time.
-A person gains access to a company's internal computer system, guarded by a password that changes daily, by waiting for a snowstorm and then calling the network center posing as a snowed-in employee who wants to work from home, tricking the operator into revealing …
+A person gains access to a company's internal computer system, guarded by a password that changes daily, by waiting for a snowstorm and then calling the network center posing as a snowed-in employee who wants to work from home, tricking the operator into …

 2 editions